 In 2018, the website averaged $5,400 monthly.
 The website now gets over 300,000 page views monthly, has an email subscriber list of over 35,000 and continues to grow.
 We’ve been quoted in Entrepreneur Magazine, CNBC, and other media outlets over the years.

-Mason Woodruff (from Austin, Texas, USA) started Kinda Healthy Recipes about 5 years ago.
+Mason Woodruff (from Austin, Texas) started Kinda Healthy Recipes almost 6 years ago.

 My name is Mason Woodruff, and I run Kinda Healthy Recipes, a food blog with around half a million sessions per month.
 We create recipes, guides, and resources for food-loving fitness enthusiasts.

-Katie Emery (from Montrose, CA) started Katie Goes Platinum almost 4 years ago.
+Katie Emery (from Los Angeles, CA) started Katie Goes Platinum over 4 years ago.

 My name’s Katie Emery and I’m the founder of KatieGoesPlatinum.com, a website that advises women on how to joyfully transition from dyed hair to their natural gray hair.